francoiskroll/FramebyFrame/DOCUMENTATION.md

 **avgDayNight**: whether or not (TRUE or FALSE) to average, for each parameter and each larva, its days datapoints together and its nights datapoints together prior to calculating the fingerprint.
 This will affect what each unique parameter is in the fingerprint: if TRUE, parameters are e.g. day_sleepHours and night_sleepHours; if FALSE, parameters are e.g. day1_sleepHours, day2_sleepHours, night1_sleepHours, night2_sleepHours.
 In other words, do you want to keep individual day/night resolution or not?

+# TODO

 fingerprintSimilarity(...)

 ggPairwiseHeat(...)

+LMEreport

 ___

+error in windows when pdf of plot is open

+"manifesto" – in README

+genotypeGenerator

+check all arguments. may be differences with last updates etc.

+examples of each function

 ##### scrap